-It’s designed to guide interactions with young people that focus on immediate issues, as well as onlong-term goals.
+It’s designed to guide interactions with rangatahi that focus on immediate issues, as well as onlong-term goals.
 KYS staff participated in the Youth Transitions and Pathways research programmes and as a result have partnered with Robyn and Jackie to co-design and deliver the three-day PARTH training programme.
-This programme draws on the research findings that identify the factors that lead to better outcomes for young people.
+This programme draws on the research findings that identify the factors that lead to better outcomes for rangatahi.

-The PARTH training is an intensive training experience for youth practitioners from statutory, NGO and Iwi organisations that work with young people across Aotearoa/ New Zealand.
+The PARTH training is an intensive training experience for youth practitioners from statutory, NGO and Iwi organisations that work with rangatahi across Aotearoa/ New Zealand.

 The projects we have been involved in with Professors Munford and Sanders are:

 - 2020 – ongoing – Developing Relational Practice Resources to develop PARTH/ Tōu Ake Mana (MBIE).

 - 2009-19 – Long-Term Successful Youth Transitions (MBIE)